railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

 Then confirm the quotation to convert it to an order.
 If you return to the product form you'll see the virtual stock is now smaller than the real stock.
 That happens because three products have been reserved by the order that you created, so they can't be sold to another customer.

 Start the scheduler through the menu *Manufacturing > Compute All Schedulers*.
 Its functionality will be detailed in the chapter about Manufacturing.
-All that needs to be said at this stage is that it will manage the reservation of products and place orders based on the dates promised to customers, and the various internal lead times and priorities.
+This manages the reservation of products and places orders based on the dates promised to customers, and the various internal lead times and priorities.

 .. tip::  **Point** *Just in Time*

     You can install the module mrp_jit to plan each order in real time after it's been confirmed.
 This means that you don't have to start the scheduler or wait for its periodical start time.

 You can now look at the the list of deliveries waiting to be carried out using the menu *Stock Management > Outgoing Products > Available Packings*.
-You should find a line there for your order representing the items to be sent.
+You find a line there for your order representing the items to be sent.
 Double-click the line to see the detail of the items proposed by Open ERP.

     .. image:: images/stock_picking_out_form.png
        :align: center